andyt98/prepare-wsl/windows-preparation.md

-# Ansible playbook to remove bloatware from a fresh Windows 11 Install
+# Prepare WSL and remove bloatware from a fresh Windows 11 Install
-Prerequisites:
 - Download "Windows Subsystem for Linux" and "AlmaLinux 9" from Microsoft Store
 - Enable "Windows Subsystem for Linux" and "Virtual Machine Platform" features -> Run as Administrator
 ```